james-d-pickering/data-analysis-with-python/README.md

 /tex_files/ - contains the source code for the main pdf document - don't worry about this.

 How to use: download the whole thing as a .zip file using the "clone or download" button.
-Then extract it to where you want to work at and start!
+Then extract it to where you want to work at and start by looking at the pdf file in the main folder.